necat101/Hierarchos/README.md

   * 🤔 **Adaptive "Ponder" Time**: Dynamically adjusts its reasoning depth, "thinking" longer for complex problems and saving computation on simpler ones.
   * 🕰️ **Structured & Queryable Memory**: LTM slots are augmented with timestamps and source data, enabling powerful temporal and contextual queries during chat.
   * 🧠 **Dynamic "Online" Learning**: Learns from experience during chat with a Cosine Annealing LR schedule by default for more stable knowledge consolidation.
-  * 🚀 **PyTorch 2.0+ torch.compile Support**: Optional compilation of the Worker loop with `--compile` for potential training speedups on NVIDIA GPUs (experimental, not recommended for Windows CPU).
+  * 🚀 **PyTorch 2.0+ torch.compile Support**: Optional compilation of the Worker loop with `--compile` for potential training speedups on NVIDIA GPUs and CPU (with `--force-compile`).
+Improved stability and performance on Windows.
   * ⚡ **Accelerated Training with AMP**: Supports Automatic Mixed Precision (`--amp`) for faster training and reduced memory usage on compatible NVIDIA GPUs.
+Automatically disabled for DirectML and CPU for stability.
   * 🛡️ **Stable Training**: Built-in gradient clipping (`--grad-clip`) to prevent model instability and ensure smoother convergence.
   * 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config for easy sharing and use.
   * 💾 **Automatic Re-quantization**: After a learning session, Hierarchos can automatically re-quantize a model to persist the new knowledge (`--enable-quantized-learning` in `chat`). *(Requires compiled kernel)*